Acne & Oils

 This article: Essential Oils to Help Combat Acne and Scarring highlights Bergamot, Lavender and Tea Tree.

-Carrier oils that help with acne and scarring are Avocado, Jojoba, Rosehip Seed
+Carrier oils that help with acne and scarring: Avocado, Jojoba, Rosehip Seed

 Dry Mask Mixture - keep in a jar, ready to combine later.